Zacksony/SoR4-Studio/README.md

 ### For providing the meaning of fields inside bigile

 - MoonLightFox
-- FuzzYetPatchy
+- FuzzYetDeadly
 - Honganqi
 - Bragdras

 ### For providing lots of technological help

-- FuzzYetPatchy
+- FuzzYetDeadly

 ### For making tools that helped me understand the structure of fields

-- FuzzYetPatchy
+- FuzzYetDeadly
 - JadingTsunami